david-mi/React_WinDatepicker/README.md

 A react custom date picker with Windows 10 skin and customizable colors

-## Functionnalities
+## Functionalities
 - Navigate through dates or months
 - Switch from dates to months or months to dates
-- Set up a min and max range for clickable dates / months
+- Set up a min and max range for clickable dates/months
 - Multiple language support to translate months and weekdays (english and french for now)

 ## Installation